dvanmosselbeen/TryHackMe_writeups/colddboxeasy/README.md

 ## Brute forcing with WPScan

-same principe, as we have a list of potential usernames, let's make use of it.
+Same principe, as we have a list of potential usernames, let's make use of it.

 ````commandline
 wpscan --url http://$IP_TARGET -U usernames.txt -P /usr/share/wordlists/rockyou.txt